OFFLINE-GmbH/oc-mall-plugin/resources/docs/development/core/price-bag.md

 5. `discounts`: The bag-global discounts, which can be calculated on the net-total of all products or services, on the payment fees, the shipping costs or the gross amount of the cart.

-and calculates them using this order:
+and calculates them in this order:

 ```
 + Products